-3. Review Board Packets for relevance.

-Many board packets contain the same information that they did twenty-five years ago.
-As regulators have required directors to review more and more information over the years, the board packets have grown to contain this information.
+3. Review board packets for relevance.
+Many board packets contain the same information that they did 25 years ago.
+As regulators have required directors to review more and more information over the years, board packets have grown to contain this information.
 But rarely is anything deleted.
-The board packets in many banks have become unwieldy and filled with distracting and unnecessary information.
-Now is a good time for a thoughtful and objective review of the board packets to ensure that the information provided to the board members is relevant to the board discussions and necessary considering the size and condition of the bank.
+Board packets in many banks have become unwieldy and filled with distracting and unnecessary information.

 For example, the directors might still be reviewing each overdraft on a given date as it did when the bank was \$25 million in assets.
 But now that the bank is \$250 million in assets, it might be time to streamline this report to just the large overdrafts.
 Another example is where a board reviews each loan made in a given month, where the report could be streamlined to reflect only those loans over a certain threshold dollar amount.

-When the board packets contain so much information that is of lesser importance, it distracts the directors from focusing on the most important issues.
+When board packets contain so much information that is of lesser importance, it distracts the directors from focusing on the most important issues.
 Certain core information should to be presented in a manner that is concise and gives directors the information they need to supervise the bank in a professional manner.

-4. Hold Executive Sessions at Each Meeting.
+4. Hold executive sessions at each meeting.
 Public companies are required to have executive sessions of the board without management.
 This is a best practice that should be extended to private companies.
 An executive session at each board meeting can serve as a tonic for the non-management board members, as well as the bank executives, even if the executive sessions only last a few minutes.
 The executive session provides a forum for discussion of issues without management present and allows the independent members an opportunity to obtain the views of others without the influence of bank executives.
 Additionally, bank executives won't feel panicked because an executive session is taking place if it occurs at every board meeting.

-5. Review Audit Committee Composition.

-Public companies are required to have all independent board members on the Audit Committee, with a Committee Chairman who is considered a financial expert such as a CPA or someone who can read and understand financial statements.
+5. Review audit committee composition.
+Public companies are required to have all independent board members on the audit committee, with a committee chairman who is considered a financial expert such as a CPA or someone who can read and understand financial statements.
 This is a best practice that should be extended to private companies.
-While there are specific rules regarding how independence is established, generally Audit Committee members should not be bank officers or related to bank officers.
+While there are specific rules regarding how independence is established, generally audit committee members should not be bank officers or related to bank officers.

-6. Review Composition and Size of the Board.
+6. Review composition and size of the board.
 Many bank boards have been together for years, with no recent changes in composition, if ever.
 Some boards contain many members of one family, perhaps all related to the bank's CEO.
 Some boards consist of only five directors.
 A review of the composition and size of the board may be in order.

-Public companies are required to have a majority of directors be "independent."
-The definition of "independence" is quite complex, but generally means that if a director is not an officer or employee of the bank, or is not related in some way to bank employees, or has not been employed by the bank for the past three years, he or she is considered "independent."
+Public companies are required to have a majority of directors be independent.
+This generally means that if a director is not an officer or employee of the bank, or is not related in some way to bank employees, or has not been employed by the bank for the past three years, he or she is considered independent.
 This is a best practice that should be extended to private companies.
 The addition of board members to attain a majority of independent directors will add a new dimension to the decision-making process of the board.